ropensci-archive/roweb2/content/technotes/2019-09-06-ucscxenatools-surv.md

 ![](/img/blog-images/2019-09-06-ucscxenatools-surv/kmplot.png)*Figure 2.
 Kaplan-Meier curve*

-We can clearly see that patients in ‘KRAS_Low’ group have better survival than patients in ‘KRAS_High’ group.
+Kaplan-Meier plot shows what percent of patients alive at a time point.
+We can clearly see that patients in ‘KRAS_Low’ group have better survival than patients in ‘KRAS_High’ group because the survival probability of 'KRAS_High' group is always lower than 'KRAS_Low' group over time (the unit is 'day' here).
+The difference between two group is statistically significant (*p*<0.05 by log-rank test).

+### Related project

+[**XenaShiny**](https://github.com/openbiox/XenaShiny), a Shiny project based on **UCSCXenaTools**, is under development by me and some friends.
+You can take a try if you have little programming experience.

+### Acknowledgements

+We thank Christine Stawitz and Carl Ganz for their constructive comments.
+This package is reviewed by rOpenSci at <https://github.com/ropensci/software-review/issues/315>.

 [^1]: Wang et al., (2019).
 The UCSCXenaTools R package: a toolkit for accessing genomics data from UCSC Xena platform, from cancer multi-omics to single-cell RNA-seq.
 Journal of Open Source Software, 4(40), 1627, https://doi.org/10.21105/joss.01627